icooper/CurveReduce/README.md

 # CurveReduce

-This is an implementation of the Ramer-Douglas-Peucker (RDP) curve simplification algorithm.
+This repository contains implementations of the Ramer-Douglas-Peucker (RDP) curve simplification algorithm in C# and JavaScript.

 ## License